top of page

 Since 2019, the EU, NATO, IMF, and UN have been chaired by people who attended confidential Bilderberg conference(s) prior to their appointment.
 In the EU, Bilderbergers also occupy other top positions – the heads of the European Council, European Central Bank and Eurogroup.
 French president Macron is Bilderberger, and the day after his inauguration, Bilderberger Philippe became Prime Minister.
 Macron's candidate, Bilderberger Georgieva, leads the IMF thanks to a change in selection rules.
 These and other indicia of elite cronyism are summarised and interpreted in a new peer-reviewed study in the journal International Politics.

+Since 1954, the Bilderberg Group has functioned as one of the platforms for transatlantic elite networking and coordinating.
+The club has been organising annual informal and highly exclusive conferences for approximately 130 politicians, businesspeople, and intellectuals, mostly from Europe and North America and marginally from Turkey.
 The study argues that to a certain extent, affiliation with the Bilderberg Group might serve as a career elevator.
 Participants of the meetings (can) strengthen valuable contacts and gain insider information.
 At times, they also receive backing in professional spheres from their club's fellows.

 Two Bilderbergers pushed Georgieva